The Best Fitness Trackers And Smartwatches to Buy in 2025

 Honorable Mention: Apple Watch SE 3

-The Apple Watch SE 3 is Apple’s newest budget-friendly model, bringing upgraded wellness features to its entry-level device.
+The Apple Watch SE 3 is Apple's newest budget-friendly model, bringing upgraded wellness features to its entry-level device.
 It tracks heart rate, activity, and sleep, and now adds wrist temperature sensing, a daily Sleep Score, and even possible sleep apnea notifications.
 It also includes the same safety features as higher-end models, like Crash Detection and Fall Detection.
+The SE 3 also now includes an always-on display for the first time.

 Battery life remains at 18 hours under typical use, with Low Power Mode extending endurance further.
-Fast charging makes it easier to keep topped up, while the display is now 4× more crack resistant, adding durability for everyday wear.
+Fast charging makes it easier to keep topped up, while the display is now more crack resistant, adding durability for everyday wear.

-The SE 3 doesn’t include advanced sensors like ECG or blood oxygen monitoring, but it delivers all the essentials — plus new wellness insights — at a much more accessible price.
-For students, first-time buyers, or anyone who wants Apple’s ecosystem without overspending, the SE 3 is the best entry-level choice in 2025.
+The SE 3 doesn't include advanced sensors like ECG or blood oxygen monitoring, but it delivers all the essentials, plus new wellness insights, at a much more accessible price.
+For students, first-time buyers, or anyone who wants Apple's ecosystem without overspending, the SE 3 is the best entry-level choice in 2025.

 Beyond the Specs: How to Match a Device to Your Lifestyle

-The best choice isn’t just about features on paper — it’s about how well the device fits into your daily life.
+The best choice isn't just about features on paper; it's about how well the device fits into your daily life.

 • For athletes and competitors, the WHOOP 5.0 and Garmin Venu 3S deliver performance data that helps fine-tune training and recovery.
 These devices excel at giving you the edge in endurance, strength, and resilience.